 - Salt and pepper to taste

 - In a large slow cooker, combine the ham hocks, beans, broth, celery, carrots, onion, garlic and thyme sprigs.
 Cover and cook on low until the beans are tender, about 5 – 6 hours on low.

 - Discard the thyme stems.
 Remove the ham hocks and shred the meaty parts; discard the skin, fat and bones.
 Return the ham back to the slow cooker and season with salt and pepper.

 Please note that the nutritional information provided are guidelines and may vary based on the brand of products used.
 For your specific nutritional goals use My Fitness Pal or Verywell Fit recipe calculators.
 All content within this site is not intended as medical diagnosis or treatment and should not be considered a substitute for professional medical expertise.

 Adapted from White Bean & Ham Soup.

-This recipe was first shared April, 2014.
-It has since been updated with more content and updated photos, September, 2020.
+This recipe was first shared in April 2014.
+It has since been updated with more content and updated photos, in September 2020.